vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 26 / At the Right Side of the Teacher 517

-For the initiated Pāśupata like Kaun. ḍinya the term daks.in. ām¯urti thus seems rather to refer to a situation or state than to a particular ‘image’, namely the state in which God appears to him who sits or stands at His right side and sees Him in front of him (for instance in the temple image).
+For the initiated Pāśupata like Kaun. ḍinya the term daks.in. āmūrti thus seems rather to refer to a situation or state than to a particular ‘image’, namely the state in which God appears to him who sits or stands at His right side and sees Him in front of him (for instance in the temple image).
 It is the situation in which Siva reveals himself ‘towards him who is at His right side’ ( ´ daks.in. ā), 33 namely, by turning His auspicious, gracious side towards him who is facing north—the sitting position of the novice since Vedic times.

 The strength of this tradition obviously rests on the religious idea of the right side.
 To turn one’s right side upon someone is an auspicious act; in the case of God it is an act of grace in which He reveals Himself and His doctrine ‘unto them on his right hand’.
 It happens to the blessed ones in His proximity, that is in heaven on the Himavat, and as such to the initiated Pāśupata in his yoga with God, who may be represented either by the image or by the guru.
-In sum, the Pāśupata Daks.in. ām¯urti is a state in which God reveals one quarter of Himself, the form to which He grants access, i.e. yoga; it is Siva’s figure of ´ grace.
+In sum, the Pāśupata Daks.in. āmūrti is a state in which God reveals one quarter of Himself, the form to which He grants access, i.e. yoga; it is Siva’s figure of ´ grace.
 34

 In spite of the use of the word mukha, used here in figurative sense, I think the Svetāsvatara Upanis ´ .ad 4.21 expresses this very idea: